Slogging, Blockchain, And Innovations In Crowdsourced Content: Interview With Founder Of Hackermoon | Benzinga

 Is this driven by Slack adoption?

 Yes and no. Yes, in the sense that it wouldn’t exist without our admiration and usage of Slack as a community writing application.
 No, that Slogging is not yet available in the Slack app store.

 To date, it’s only been used by a select group of recently published HackerNoon authors in the Slogging.Slack.com environment.
 You can read the first 55 slogging posts on the HackerNoon #slogging tag.
 For quality control, every submission goes through a Slack admin and a HackerNoon editor.

 As we continue to work out the UX and editorial workflows of converting high-quality internal discussions into well-read public posts, we’ll be launching the second instance of Slogging.
 It’s called Quoticle (Note: link leads to a WIP landing page), which we define as an article composed of a list of quotes.

 It’ll leverage the Slogging application to be our HARO (Help A Reporter Out) competitor — a new way to get your expert quote published in a HackerNoon story.

 Is it an attempt to make shareable content out of Slack conversations?

 Yes, most definitely.
 How many insightful discussions are lost to the ether?
 As technologists in particular and professionals in general, we spend the majority of our workday having conversations in mostly private spaces (like Slack and their competitors).

 What if a fraction, the best fraction, of this massive content library gets published?
 Slogging, hopefully, will proliferate insightful and professional conversations.

 Is this an option you intend to make available on your platform only?
 Offer to other platforms?

 Once the app is publicly available, we’re interested in working with Slack’s top tech communities and Slack’s top tech customers.

 The administrators of those Slack instances will be able to submit their best historical and future Slack discussions as stories for publication by simply clicking “…” and selecting “create slogging draft” within Slack.
-A HackerNoon editor will review all slogging story submissions.

 HackerNoon has already published hundreds of tech companies, and I think Slogging can also be a way for us to be a more integral part of the content creation process.

 In the future, I’d be willing to integrate Slogging into more content management systems and content applications, but for now, readers can exclusively read Slogging posts on HackerNoon.

 Who is the ideal writer/user and reader for slogging content?

 To be honest, it’s too early to tell.
 But if I were to guess, it would be someone whose day job is something other than writing full time.

-Slogging would be a great place for them to turn their content which usually is viewed only by their teammates into public pieces that can potentially be viewed by hundreds, thousands, or even millions…
+Slogging would be a great place for them to turn their content which usually is viewed only by their teammates into public pieces that can potentially be viewed by hundreds, thousands, or even millions.

 In the short term, we’re focused on adding value to HackerNoon writers.
 In the mid-term, we’re focused on elevating and validating the Slack discussions by tech companies and tech communities.

 In the long term, I think Slogging can help grow any site, product, or community that has insightful discussions on Slack.

 Does Hackernoon do any white labeling or licensing of its proprietary tech like your CMS?

 We don’t at this time.
 We built our own content management from the feet up.
 Currently, it’s powering HackerNoon.com and a couple of dev environments.

 I don’t think it’s mature enough (yet) for all the primary user types of a community-driven publication, which are readers, writers, editors, sponsors, and administrators.

 As we further develop the experience for each primary user type, we create a more sustainable digital economy.
 In the long term, I do hope to power more sites with our content management system.